tomjnapier/tomjnapier.github.io/_posts/2026-03-26-accessible-chatbots.md

 ## 6. Animations are respectful

 Dynamic content - the stuff that gets injected into the page, without a page reload - is pretty much a necessity with AI chatbots.
 More often than not, that dynamic content is animated as it loads in.
-I'm sure this is a smoke and mirrors conceit, rather than a technological requirement...
+I'm sure this is a smoke and mirrors conceit, rather than a technological constraint...

+You might also want to use animations to indicate a "loading" or "response generating" status.
 If we're animating stuff on the page, that can be engaging for some people, but actively harmful for others.
 That does not mean we cannot ever use animations.
-We do need to careful when we do use them though, and we need to respect the preferences of users who don't want to see these animations at all.
+We need to be careful when we do use them though, and we need to respect the preferences of users who don't want to see these animations at all.

 Check out this post from Adobe's Stefan Chitu: [Animation that fails safely: Defensive design for motion-sensitive users](https://adobe.design/stories/leading-design/animation-that-fails-safely-defensive-design-for-motion-sensitive-users).
 Stefan gave a great talk at this year's [Axe-Con](https://www.deque.com/axe-con/), based on that post, that has lots of useful tips on designing accessible animations.